tarekegn-git/popular_movies_sql/data_preparation_mysql.md

 ![highest_grossing_column_renamed](https://github.com/user-attachments/assets/f57ca9e5-8b60-4752-8316-c20369d7da40)
 Now, all columns follow the same naming standard and this is helpful during subsequent tasks that involve complex queries.
 ## 4. Duplicate Entries
 Before any further analysis, checking for duplicate data entries is very important.
 In this section, we will look into duplicate entries and fix them accordingly.
-For this purpose, we use SQL `DISTINCT` keyword and `COUNT` keyword to return the total number of movie titles.
+For this purpose, we use SQL `DISTINCT` and `COUNT` keywords to return the total number of movie titles.
 ```
 SELECT COUNT(title) AS entire_title_count
 FROM highest_grossing_movies;